Leveraging LLMs for Formal Software Requirements -- Challenges and Prospects

-The VERIFAI project \cite{Beg2025} aims to address a central challenge of formal software engineering: translating informal, natural-language requirements into formal, verifiable specifications.
+The VERIFYAI project \cite{Beg2025} aims to address a central challenge of formal software engineering: translating informal, natural-language requirements into formal, verifiable specifications.
 This paper outlines the challenges and prospects in leveraging Large Language Models (LLMs) for formalising software requirements.
 The project aims to integrate techniques from Natural Language Processing (NLP), ontology-driven domain modelling, artefact reuse, and large language models (LLMs) to support the automated generation and traceability of formal specifications.
 Like all other fields, the development of large language models (LLMs) has opened a world of opportunities for the challenge of formalisation of software requirements.
 We consolidate initial findings to highlight research gaps and recurring difficulties in LLM-assisted formal specification generation.
 Noting firstly that the main body of the paper is supported by several detailed Appendices available at \url{https://github.com/arshadbeg/OVERLAY2025_SupportingDocs.git}.

 {The key contributions of this paper are as follows:}

 \textbf{Identification of Core Challenges in Formalisation:} We present a structured analysis of the barriers to translating informal, natural language software requirements into formal specifications, such as ambiguity, lack of domain models, and LLM instability.